Welcome to Monday’s Marlins (27-31, +23 RD) vs. Phillies (30-30, +28 RD) game thread.

 Use this Fish Picks link prior to every Marlins series to submit your predictions.
 I have divided the Marlins schedule into nine separate “innings” and will be awarding a BreakingT t-shirt to each inning’s points leader.
-The first inning runs from now through April 28.
+The third inning runs from June 10 through June 29.

 Marlins Game Notes

 - 2B Jazz Chisholm Jr. (135 wRC+ this season, career 105 wRC+)

 - LF Jorge Soler (116, 112)

 - CF Jesús Sánchez (99, 103)

 - 3B Jon Berti

 - C Jacob Stallings

 - RF Bryan De La Cruz (81, 107)

 Pregame Roster Moves: Garrett Cooper activated from COVID IL, Aneurys Zabala designated for assignment